Ulli-H/Project01_Knack/README.md

 # Project01_Knack
-An interactive python version of the card game "Knack" (also known as "Schwimmen" or "Einunddreißig")
+The first project is an interactive python version of the card game "Knack" (also known as "Schwimmen" or "Einunddreißig").
+This is an approach to build a functioning game, with basic functionalities and as a sigle-player-game against the computer.

-The card game "Knack" is made for two up to nine players.
-It's also known as "swimming"(German "Schwimmen") or "thirty-one"(French "Trente-et-un") and is a prequel to of "Seventeen and four" (which is a prequel of "Black Jack").
+The original card game "Knack" is made for two up to nine players.
+It's also known as "swimming"(German "Schwimmen") or "thirty-one"(French "Trente-et-un").

 ## The rules